AnnaNikitaML/GraphConvolutionalNetwork/README.md

 # GraphConvolutionalNetwork
 This project is the result of compilation of our efforts on kaggle competition "Predicting Molecular Properties", https://www.kaggle.com/c/champs-scalar-coupling/overview.
+We uploaded our notebooks as they were at the time we worked on the competition.
+This is an attempt to store our efforts rather than to create a distributable implementation.

 ## Problem setting